rfns/port/CONTRIBUTING.md

 # CONTRIBUTING

-In order to contribute to this repository, some few guildes should be followed.
+In order to contribute to this repository, some few guidelines should be followed.

 ## When opening issues